thingnotok/obsidian-toggle-list/README.md

 ## Basic Usage

-1. Enable it in the community plugin tab.
+1. Enable the plugin in the Community Plugins tab.
-2. You can setup the states in the preference panel/Community Plugins/ToggleList/Options.
-	Every states are listed one state per line.
-An example setup with 5 states is shown:
+2. Set up the states in the preference panel at Community Plugins > ToggleList > Options.
+Each state should be listed on a separate line, as shown in the example setup with 5 states:

 	```